Generation of polarization-entangled photon pairs from two interacting quantum emitters: Conclusions

-Last, the optimal values of spectral widths of the filters in experiments depend on the desired balance between the degree of two-photon entanglement of the post-selected state (which increases with the bandwidth of the filters) and the probability of two-photon detection (which decreases with the bandwidth of the filters).
-Future theoretical analyses should address the complete impact of lenses and finite-size detectors and/or the assistance of optical cavities to improve the collection efficiency without affecting the degree of two-photon entanglement \cite{Johne_PRL_2008,Dousse_Nature_2010}.
+Finally, the optimal values of spectral widths of the filters in experiments depend on the desired balance between the degree of two-photon entanglement of the postselected state (which increases with decreasing bandwidth of the filters) and the probability of two-photon detection (which decreases with the bandwidth of the filters).
+Future theoretical analyses could address the complete impact of lenses and finite-size detectors and/or the assistance of optical cavities to improve the collection efficiency without affecting the degree of two-photon entanglement \cite{Johne_PRL_2008,Dousse_Nature_2010}.

+These results show that interacting quantum emitters can be exploited to produce highly polarization-entangled photon pairs, with large versatility and adaptability, and thus become very promising building blocks for quantum communication, cryptography, sensing and imaging.